david-bergstrom/git-star-visualizer/README.md

-An applications which visualizes a fire which increases in strength when a HTTP message is sent to it (which could for example be sent from GitHub whenever someone pushes to a project).
+An applications which visualizes a star which pulses when a HTTP message is sent to it (which could for example be sent from GitHub whenever someone pushes to a project).

-The application uses Flask for the receiving HTTP messages and PyGame for visualizing the fire.
+The application uses Flask for the receiving HTTP messages and pygame for visualizing the fire.